softworkz/emby-wiki/Playback-Check-ins.md

 ## Web Socket

-For improved performance, these messages can also be sent to the server via the web socket connection.
+For improved performance, the progress messages can also be sent to the server via the web socket connection.
 The structure of the messages are as follows:

-* {MessageType: "ReportPlaybackStart", Data: {...}}
 * {MessageType: "ReportPlaybackProgress", Data: {...}}
-* {MessageType: "ReportPlaybackStopped", Data: {...}}

 Where Data is an identical object to the HTTP request objects.